- What are Emergency Rosters?

 CAPP and Junior Review

-How does a student review a CAPP report or find information on the Junior Review?
+How does a student review a CAPP report?

-Detailed information on the CAPP (Curriculum Advising and Program Planning) Report and the Junior Review Process is found on the CAPP/Junior Review section of the Office of the Registrar website.
+Detailed information on the CAPP (Curriculum Advising and Program Planning) Report is found on the CAPP Reports section of the Office of the Registrar website.

 Rosters and Enrollment Information